georgejieh/ai-blogger/README.md

 PERPLEXITY_API_KEY=your_perplexity_key
 ```

+> 🔐 Do **not** commit this file to version control.
+It contains sensitive API credentials.

 Ensure your OpenAI account has access to **GPT-4o**, and your Perplexity API supports **Sonar Reasoning Pro** and **Deep Research** models.

 ### 4. Install Dependencies